Recovery Loan Scheme

 Investec is an accredited lender for the Recovery Loan Scheme (RLS).
 The RLS was launched on 6 April 2021 to support access to finance for UK businesses as they recover and grow following the Covid-19 pandemic.

 The RLS aims to help businesses affected by Covid-19 and can be used for business purposes, including managing cash flow, investment and growth.
 It is designed to support companies that can afford to take out additional finance for these purposes.
-Businesses who have taken out finance under the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), Bounce Back Loan Scheme (BBLS) or the Bank of England’s Covid Corporate Financing Facility (CCFF) can access the RLS.
-The new scheme will run until 31 December 2021, subject to review.
+Businesses that have taken out finance under the Coronavirus Business Interruption Loan Scheme (CBILS), Coronavirus Large Business Interruption Loan Scheme (CLBILS), Bounce Back Loan Scheme (BBLS) or the Bank of England’s Covid Corporate Financing Facility (CCFF) can access the RLS.
 A key aim of the Recovery Loan Scheme is to improve the terms on offer to businesses, but if we can offer a business the choice of a commercial loan on better terms, without requiring the guarantee provided by the RLS, we should do so.

 - For the RLS as a whole, term loans and asset finance facilities are available from three months up to six years, and overdrafts and invoice finance are available from three months up to three years.
 Details on the types and lengths of finance that Investec offers under the RLS are below.